Blues vs Avalanche Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 29)

 St. Louis vs. Colorado Prediction (AI)

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Blues and Avalanche and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every facet between the Blues and Avalanche and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-Remi has been most keyed in on the linear correlation of emphasis emotional bettors tend to put on St. Louis’s strength factors between a Blues team going up against a possibly deflated Avalanche team.
-Trends look to say the true game analytics might reflect a slight lean against one Vegas line specifically.
+Remi has been most watching on the growing weight knucklehead sportsbettors often put on coaching factors between a Blues team going up against a possibly rested Avalanche team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.